adamthomson/adamthomson/README.md

 ***
 <br />

-**In New Zealand, Canada, Europe or Thailand?** Let's grab a coffee or beer sometime! 🍻
+**Are you in Wellington, New Zealand?** Let's grab a coffee or beer sometime! 🍻

 <!--